vickyfrosties/MemoCode/README.md

 This is the sign that the server and database are running and so the project is ready to be used.
 Next step, go on [http://localhost:5173](http://localhost:5173/) in your browser it should open the web application.

+## Features

+MemoCode features that are currently available:

+- Create, edit, delete and read your notes
+- MongoDB Atlas integration
+- RESTful API with Express
+- Responsive and clean UI
+- SCSS/SASS for styling

 ## Roadmap

-This is a list of the future features that I will implement.
+You will find all the features that I will implement in the future.

-- **Deploy an online demo**

-Have a direct access to the project without having to run it on a local machine.

-- **Add filters categories**
+- [ ] **Add custom filters categories**

 Possibility to create as many personal filters as you want.

-- **Add several links sources**
+- [ ] **Allow multiple links sources**

 Add more than one link to make the information more reliable and complete.

-- **Authentification system**
+- [ ] **Implement authentification system**

 Implement both register & login system for security purposes and user experience.
 Each user will have access to their own memos without having to create a personal cluster.

+- [ ] **Create dynamic filter words indication**

+Word filter overlined to indicate where does the word match in the note description or title.

+## License

+This project is for demonstration purposes only.

+All rights reserved © 2025 Sounia Mhalla.